Liam O'Neil (footballer): Loan spells

 O'Neil gained professional experience during a loan spell at Finnish club VPS in summer 2012.
 He quickly made an impact for the club in the first team and was named May's Team of the Month.
 O'Neil would score his first goal for the club, in a 3–1 win over Turun Palloseura on 14 July 2012.
 O'Neil went on to make eighteen appearances for VPS before returning to England in early August.

 In late-November, O'Neil joined Football League One side Scunthorpe United on a one-month loan.
 Making three appearances so far at the club earned O'Neil a loan extension until 13 January 2014.
 O'Neil then scored his first goal for the club, in a 2–1 win over Rochdale on Boxing Day.
 Soon after, O'Neil's loan spell with Scunthorpe United was soon extended until the end of the season.
 A few weeks later on 31 January 2015, O'Neil scored his second goal for the club, in a 4–1 win over Leyton Orient.
 However, O'Neil was dropped from the squad before it was revealed he injured his ankle, which saw him returned to his parent club early.

 Chesterfield

 On 24 August 2015, O'Neil joined League One side Chesterfield for an undisclosed fee.

 Cambridge United

-On 31 January 2017, O'Neil joined Cambridge United on a three-and-a-half year contract for an undisclosed fee.
+On 31 January 2017, O'Neil joined Cambridge United on a three-and-a-half-year contract for an undisclosed fee.

 In April 2018 O'Neil was awarded the 2017/18 EFL Sky Bet League Two PFA Player in the Community in recognition of his community work with Cambridge United Community Trust.

 In August 2019 O'Neil was fined £3,000 by the Football Association after admitting "improper conduct".

 O'Neil signed a new one-year contract in May 2022, signing for a seventh season.

+Boreham Wood

+On 11 August 2023, O'Neil signed for National League club Boreham Wood.

+Coaching career

+On 8 December 2023, O'Neil retired from football and returned to Cambridge United and took up the role as Under 18s manager.

 Personal life

-Born in Newbridge, Kildare, Ireland, O'Neil has said he is open to play for Wales national football team, as his mother is from Mumbles, Wales.
+Born in Cambridge, O'Neil has said he is open to play for Wales national football team, as his mother is from Mumbles, Wales.